Prag8855/aab/content/guides/permanent-residence.md

     - [ ] **Lease**
         It must show the size of your apartment.
 Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-the-same-address).
 You must make enough money to pay your rent.
 It can be a temporary lease, a WG, a sublet or a student residence.
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
         Some temporary apartments and sublets don't give you this document.
-You might not get a [PR](/glossary/Niederlassungserlaubnis) without it.[^1] Bring it even if you registered your address.
+You might not get a [PR](/glossary/Niederlassungserlaubnis) without it.
+Bring it even if you registered your address.
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)
     - [ ] and **proof of rent payments**
         Print recent bank statements that show rent payments.[^52]